Recordings show chaos surrounding Ma’Khia Bryant shooting

 Craig-Watkins, the first woman to be attacked by Bryant, was put in the backseat where dashcam footage showed her weeping for several minutes as dozens of officers from a neighboring department arrived on the scene.

-An ambulance arrived at 4:52 p.m. — 20 minutes after the initial 911 call — and left seven minutes later.
+An ambulance arrived at 4:52 p.m. — 20 minutes after police first responded —- and left seven minutes later.

 Around 5:05 p.m., as Craig-Watkins remained in the backseat, waiting to be interviewed by state investigators, audio of a judge speaking interrupts the flow of dispatches from the police radio.